databricks/koalas/README.md

 - Function names and parameters use snake_case, rather than CamelCase.
 This is different from PySpark's design.
 For example, Koalas has `to_pandas()`, whereas PySpark has `toPandas()` for converting a DataFrame into a pandas DataFrame.
 In limited cases, to maintain compatibility with Spark, we also provide Spark's variant as an alias.

-- Koalas respects to the largest extent the conventions of the Python numerical ecosystem, and allows the use of numpy types, etc. that are supported by Spark.
+- Koalas respects to the largest extent the conventions of the Python numerical ecosystem, and allows the use of NumPy types, etc. that can be supported by Spark.

 - Koalas docs' style and infrastructure simply follow rest of the PyData projects'.